Translator Scandinavia’s General Terms and Conditions

 When providers process (e.g. translate) documents, it may be necessary – depending on the language – to transfer the documents to subcontractors based in a third country outside the EU/EEA.

 Project-related documentation, including texts to be translated, is kept for 7 years after final delivery.
-Translation projects managed in the CAT tool Memsource are deleted from the tool after two years.
+Translation projects managed in the CAT tool Memsource are deleted from the tool after one year.
 Text in translation memories (text database containing the source text and translation) is stored indefinitely unless otherwise agreed.
 Contract-related documentation is stored indefinitely unless otherwise agreed.

 4. Cost estimate